mkrogh/manga-collector/README.md

     Options:
       -c, [--chapter=N]
       -l, [--last-chapter=N]
+      -v, [--verbose]

 Example:

-    ruby -I lib manga-collector.rb save http://www.mangareader.net/94/bleach.html -c 1 -l 3
+    ruby -I lib manga-collector.rb save http://www.mangareader.net/94/bleach.html -c 1 -l 3 -v

 Road map
 --------

-A cli interface might be the next step, or perhaps a GUI written in Shoes.
+A cli interface might be the next step, or perhaps a GUI written in Shoes or Titanium.
 Another possibility is a Java client, using JRuby to leverage the current Ruby base.

 License
 -------